-Keloid scars are a common concern for those considering a tummy tuck procedure.
-These abnormal scars can occur due to the body’s excessive response to skin injuries, including surgical incisions.
-This article will provide an in-depth look at keloid scars, the tummy tuck procedure, and how to manage and treat keloid scars following a tummy tuck.
+Keloid scars are often a concern for individuals thinking about a tummy tuck.
+These types of scars can develop because the body reacts strongly to skin injuries, such as surgical cuts.
+This article will explore keloid scars, the tummy tuck process, and ways to manage and treat keloid scars after a tummy tuck.

 What are Keloid Scars?

-Keloid scars, often referred to as pathologic scars, are overgrown scar tissue extending beyond the original wound site, making them a concern for patients wishing to undergo procedures like a tummy tuck.
-These abnormal scars are characterized by their raised, thick, and irregular appearance, often appearing shiny and darker than the surrounding skin, which can be particularly noticeable on darker skin tones.
+Keloid scars, also known as pathologic scars, are a type of overgrown scar tissue that extends beyond the original wound area.
+This can be an issue for patients considering procedures such as a tummy tuck.
+Keloid scars have a raised, thick, and irregular look, often appearing shiny and darker than the nearby skin, which may be more noticeable on darker skin tones.

 Unlike hypertrophic scars, another type of raised scar that stays within the original wound’s boundaries, keloid scars extend beyond these boundaries, creating a more prominent, more visible scar.